 Yes, the woman in Pr 31 does many of the things we think a good wife does: She manages her household and raises her children well.
-She provides clothing and food, and prepares for hard times (she does not fear the snow).
+She provides clothing and food, and prepares for hard times (she doesn’t fear the snow).

-This woman would not be well accepted in some church circles.
-She is not a woman without desire or direction, she has passion and drive, and she is able to act on her own.
-Her husband’s trust tells us that she is not “disobedient” which suggests that our understanding of headship and submission is not in line with biblical truth.
+This woman wouldn’t be accepted in some church circles.
+She’s not a woman without desire or direction, she has passion and drive, and she is able to act on her own.
+Her husband’s trust tells us she is not “disobedient” which suggests our understanding of headship and submission is not in line with biblical truth.
 All too often, the modern version of the “submitted woman” is an eviscerated caricature of what we see in Proverbs 31.
 Why?

 When I read Proverbs 31, I see my wife in many, many ways.
 It has taken time for her to grow into this, in large part because of all the distortions and outright lies she has been told about what God expected from women.
 I also had some garbage to get rid of in this area.

 Because I have not prevented her from becoming the woman God made her to be, I am richly blessed, and the ministry we do to marriage is far, far better than it could be if I tried to limit her with a wrong understanding of submission.
 As a friend put it in her blog, I have worked to be “a man opening doors” for his wife.

 Is your wife the kind of woman we read about in Proverbs 31?
 Does she do those kinds of things?
 Would you be comfortable with her doing those kinds of things?
 My suggestion is you stop looking to the world or the church to understand who God wants your wife to be.
 Look to His Word, and look at the examples of women the Bible praises.
 This is the standard God has set; anything contrary to that standard is not of God!

 Along these same lines: A fellow who comments here from time to time had a great (IMHO) post on submission.
 See There is More than You Think! on Rock His World.